Kansas City's mayor explains his thoughts on slavery reparations

-KANSAS CITY, MO (KCTV) — Kansas City Mayor Quinton Lucas is vowing to pay reparations for slavery to Black people in Kansas City.
+KANSAS CITY, Missouri (KCTV) -- Kansas City Mayor Quinton Lucas is vowing to pay reparations for slavery to Black people in Kansas City.

 He’s one of 11 U.S. mayors who are making that commitment.
 They’re all part of a group called Mayors Organized to Reparations and Equity.